abcde-edcba/quality-proxies-framework/README.md

 |        No        | Twitter-Latest |     [coronavirus](/Dataset/twitter_latest/20200410154858_coronavirus/coronavirus_qp_mc.json.mc)    |       2020-04-09      |  541 (500 tweets) |
 |        No        | Twitter-Latest |   [2018 world cup](/Dataset/twitter_latest/20190109000000_2018_world_cup/2018_world_cup_qp_mc.json.mc)   |       2019-01-09      |  84 (488 tweets)  |
 ## Code
-Consider the following implementation details for the Quality Proxies
+Consider the following implementation details for the Quality Proxies.
+All section references point to the sections in the paper.

 ### Post popularity (Section 3.2)
 The post popularity was instantiated with with metrics that count how many people replied to (`replies rp`), shared (`shares sh`), and liked (`likes lk`) a social media post.
 All of these are normalized with [Min-max feature scaling](https://en.wikipedia.org/wiki/Feature_scaling) to fit within the `[0, 1]` range.
 In which 0 represents the least popular post and 1 represents the most popular post.

 ### Author popularity (Section 3.3)
 We instantiated the author-popularity `ap` with the difference between the `in-degree` and the `out-degree` (ap = in-degree − out-degree) normalized.
 For Twitter, the in-degree represents the number of followers (`followers_count`) and out-degree represents the number of followings (`friends_count`).
 Both values can be extracted from the [user object](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/overview/user-object).
 If the `in-degree < out-degree`, then ap < 0 eventhough we want it to fall within `[0, 1]`.
 To fix this, the offset (the absolute value of smallest difference between in-degree and out-degree) is added to each difference before [Min-max feature normalization](https://en.wikipedia.org/wiki/Feature_scaling).
 The table below illustrates an example for calculating the `ap` the following Twitter accounts: `@WHO`, `@IOMSouthSudan`, `@PNASNews`, and `@Microbiology_LR`.